apache/hawq-docs/admin/ambari-admin.md

 2. To view the current Alert settings, click on the name of the alert.

- To check PXF alerts, click the **Groups** dropdown button at the top left of the Alerts page.
-Select **PXF Default** in the dropdown menu.
-Alerts are displayed on the PXF Status page.

-2. To view the current Alert settings, click on the name of the alert.

 The Alerts you can view are as follows:

 * **HAWQ Master Process**: